 Workshops on additional topics can also be created.
 Does your course involve a quantitative component relying on prerequisite math skills?
 If so, please contact Tina Balfour and maybe a workshop can be designed to meet your class' specific needs.
 You can also request a workshop.

-All workshops offered by the the Mathematics Assistance Centre (MAC) are free to registered Laurier students.
+All workshops offered by the Mathematics Assistance Centre (MAC) are free to registered Laurier students.
 Workshops are available on the Waterloo and Brantford campuses.

 The fall 2016 schedule is to be announced.